Finding Community Welcome

 Open House & Faculty Fellows Luncheon

 At the start of the semester, the center hosts an opportunity for new and old students to become more familiar with the space and meet new friends.
-Students also learn more about APASA programming and services, and meet the Faculty Fellows.
-The Faculty Fellows Program allows for a professor to host office hours in the center in order to break the perceived intimidation of interaction between faculty members and students, and build relationships with students outside of the classroom.
+Students also learn more about APASA programming and services and meet the Faculty Fellows.
+The Faculty Fellows Program allows for a professor to host office hours in the center in order to break the perceived intimidation of interaction between faculty members and students and build relationships with students outside of the classroom.

 Annual Homecoming Events

-During Homecoming Weekend, APASA hosts an open house to allow APASA alumni and community members to connect to current students.
+During Homecoming Weekend, APASA hosts an open house to allow APASA alumni and community members to connect with current students.
 APASA also participates in the Homecoming Tailgate on the UA Mall to allow the gathering of APASA past, present, and future.
-This is a great opportunity to learn about how to get involved and hear about the stories of past/current students.
+This is a great opportunity to learn how to get involved and hear about the stories of past/current students.

 Faculty & Staff Fridays

 Once a month, Asian, Pacific Islander, and Desi American-identified faculty and staff are invited to the center to network with the students of APASA.
-The program allows for students to see people that look like them on campus and possibly get to know ways that they can collaborate for internships, research, and more.
+The program allows students to see people that look like them on campus and possibly get to know ways that they can collaborate for internships, research, and more.

 Rice Bowl Flag Football Tournament

-Students, staff, alumni, and community members from APASA and the larger campus community create teams to participate in friendly competition over a game of flag football.
+Students, staff, alumni, and community members from APASA and the larger campus community create teams to participate in a friendly competition over a game of flag football.
 Rice Bowl encourages team building and community outreach.
-Although this is a flag football tournament, participants are not obligated to play flag football; they are welcome to bring their own sport equipment, cheer on their favorite team, or indulge in the BBQ feast.
+Although this is a flag football tournament, participants are not obligated to play flag football; they are welcome to bring their own sports equipment, cheer on their favorite team, or indulge in the BBQ feast.